- It is normal to feel lost when someone close to you dies, and it takes time adapt to new life situations.

 Adjusting to any change can be stressful.
 The following strategies may help you better cope with the changes that follow a loved one's death:

 Take time making major decisions.
 The year after the death of a loved one is a period of emotional turmoil.
 A decision that seems right during this time may not seem right a few months later.
 Mental health experts suggest waiting at least a year before making any major decisions, such as moving or changing jobs.
 Consider making a list of decisions and tasks, and figure out which ones must be completed immediately.
-Try to hold off on important decisions that can wait.
+Try to hold off on the important decisions that can wait.

 Consider keeping a journal.
 Keeping a journal or a diary can help you make sense of the changes you are experiencing.
 In addition to writing about your feelings and thoughts, you can use your journal to help organize your tasks, priorities, and plans.
 Looking back through your journal can help you see how your priorities and goals have changed, as well as how your ability to cope has improved.